VET403 Scientific publication

 - Analyse and assess published scientific literature, and use this approach as a basis for evaluating their own manuscripts during the drafting process

-The main support tool is that the students will have the opportunity for one-on-one discussion regarding their own manuscripts, both during the course and afterwards.
+The main support tool is that the students will have the opportunity for discussion in small groups around publication of scientific articles, particularly regarding their own manuscripts.

 Relevant tips and info will be provided, shared, and discussed, as well as ethical considerations.

 General knowledge - there are no special requirements.
-The course is primarily targeted toward students (PhD, Masters, Research-line) who have begun to write manuscript(s) or will soon begin.
+The course will be primarily targeted toward students (PhD, Masters, Research-line) who have begun to write manuscript(s) or will soon begin.